oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 Some `rctx` claims may be considered personal information in some jurisdictions and if so their values need to be obsfucated.
-For example, originating IP address (`req_ip`) is often considerd personal information and in that case must be protected through some obsfucation method (e.g. SHA256).
+For example, originating IP address (`req_ip`) is often considerd personal information and in that case must be protected through some obsfucation method (e.g. salted SHA256).

+## Logging
+Txn-Tokens SHOULD NOT be logged if they contain Personally Identifiable Information (PII).
+What constitutes PII depends upon the use case, but in some cases even an email address (which could be a `sub` value) can be protected PII, which should not be logged.

 # IANA Considerations {#IANA}